ethhub-io/ethhub/other/ethhub-cftc-response.md

 Privacy technology on Ethereum already has working implementations being deployed to the Ethereum main network \([https://medium.com/aztec-protocol/confidential-transactions-have-arrived-a-dive-into-the-aztec-protocol-a1794c00c009](https://medium.com/aztec-protocol/confidential-transactions-have-arrived-a-dive-into-the-aztec-protocol-a1794c00c009)\).

 This privacy technology may impede the Commission's ability to monitor, audit or oversee trading activity in the future.
 Still, we believe it necessary to the preservation of individual freedoms, and we will be in unapologetic in our approach to developing and implementing privacy-preserving tools.
+Requiring derivative contract operators to conduct their operations transparently \(i.e. Not privately\) is a possible way to allow oversight.

 ### 22. Are there any emerging best practices for monitoring the Ethereum Network and public blockchains more broadly?